 - NASA has a huge range of web sites covering everything from the current breaking news to resources for teachers and students.
 NASA news and events and Science@NASA will keep you informed of NASA doings.

-- Astronomer and skeptic Phil Plait's Bad Astronomy blog at Discover covers news and information about science and astronomy and debunks common misconceptions and myths.
+- Astronomer and skeptic Phil Plait's Bad Astronomy blog (previously hosted at Discover until 2012 and then at Slate until 2017) covers news and information about science and astronomy and debunks common misconceptions and myths.

 What do those strange words mean?